A new brand identity for the UK's 'greenest' artificial sports surfacing company.

 In addition to installation and maintenance, they are the only UK company to offer a patented recycling service for old sports surfacing, helping to save their clients money and reduce the heavy carbon footprint normally associated with artificial sports surfaces.

-High-profile clients include Scottish premiership team Celtic Heart of Midlothian and the athletics track at Queen Elizabeth Olympic Park.
+High-profile clients include Scottish premiership teams Celtic and Heart of Midlothian and the athletics track at Queen Elizabeth Olympic Park.

 Our creative challenge was to deliver a fresh, contemporary name and visual identity that reflected the established build expertise of the business but also capitalised on the allure of the sports market that it serves and associated lifestyle sports brands.